-What is Materials Science and Engineering?
+What is Materials Science and Engineering (MSEN)?

 Materials science explores the relationship between processing (how a material is made and modified), structure (how a material is organized from atomic to macroscopic length scales), and properties (how a material responds to stress, electrical field, temperature gradients, etc.).
 Materials engineering is an applied field that seeks to design materials with some desired physical properties to serve a particular engineering function.

-How can I be competitive for ETAM?
+How can I be competitive in the Entry to a Major (ETAM) process?

 We review applicants holistically.
 Admitted students are involved in activities, demonstrated academic success on a challenging course load and are passionate about materials.
-When writing your essay, we recommend having a focused narrative of your interests within MSEN and potential career path.
-If you choose to write about a challenging circumstance then tell us how you overcame it.
+When writing your essay, we recommend having a focused narrative of your interests within MSEN and your potential career path.
+If you choose to write about a challenging circumstance, then tell us how you overcame it.

-Is the degree more science or engineering oriented?
+Is the degree more science- or engineering-oriented?

 Engineering and science go hand-in-hand.
 A successful engineer will have an understanding of science, but a materials engineer will gain a thorough understanding of science, from foundational concepts to intricate details.